 - Fulfilment Service – Selling your own physical products.
 But you outsource the product fulfilment to a third party

-- Direct Selling – You produce a product that you complete and deliver to your customers
+- Direct Selling – You produce a product or service that you complete and deliver to your customers

 Selling Digital Products